So many recipes start by instructing you to sauté onions, but have you ever wondered how to do it properly? We’re showing you how.

 Caramelized Onions

 If you keep cooking onions beyond the sautéed stage, you’ll end up with caramelized onions.
 When onions are caramelized, they become buttery soft and very sweet.
 They also take on a rich brown color.
 Think about the onions in French onion soup.
 If that’s what you’re looking for, caramelized onions are the way to go.
+These do take some time, but they taste sooo good.

 How to Sauté Onions